 The term direct services usually describes services provided by a specialist while in direct contact with a child or adult learner.
 These services may be provided in a one-to-one context, where the specialist is working with only one learner at a time, or in a group context, where the specialist is working directly with more than one learner at a time.
-For example, a speech-language pathologist (SLP) might facilitate a learner's use of natural gestures by providing communication opportunities while playing with a child or teaching a learner how to select pictures to request foods at mealtime.
-These would be examples of direct services.
+For example, a speech-language pathologist (SLP) might facilitate a learner's use of natural gestures by providing communication opportunities while playing with a child on a structured learning task or teaching a learner how to select pictures to request foods at mealtime in the cafeteria.

-Whenever a specialist works with a teacher, parent, or other individual who will be responsible for working on communication, the services are described as indirect or consultative.
-Sometimes a specialist will consult with a child's teacher or other individuals who frequently interact with an individual with communication needs about strategies that will improve communication.
-For example, a specialist might teach a parent how to position a child in a way that promotes good breathing for speech or instruct a classroom teacher in the use of a picture schedule to facilitate transitions between activities.
+Whenever a specialist works with a teacher, parent, or other individual who will be responsible for promoting communication, the services are described as indirect or consultative.
+Sometimes a specialist will consult with a learner’s communication partners about strategies that will improve communication.
+For example, a specialist might teach a parent how to position a child in a way that promotes good breathing for speech or instruct a classroom teacher in the use of a picture schedule to comprehend transitions between activities.
 These would be examples of indirect or consultative services.

-If the goal is to increase someone's facility in demonstrating a particular skill or behavior, then direct services are often appropriate.
-However, if the goal is to increase spontaneous use of a communication skill or behavior across many settings and with many different communication partners, then indirect or collaborative services may be more appropriate.
+If the goal is to increase someone's ability to demonstrate a particular skill or behavior, then direct services are often appropriate.
+If the goal is to increase spontaneous use of a communication skill or behavior across many settings and with many different communication partners, then indirect or collaborative services may be more appropriate.
+This may include increasing the individual's interactions with friends, responses to questions in class, increasing communication skills related to job setting or within the community.
 A combination of service delivery approaches may be used to suit individual needs.